-There are a number of ways for people experiencing hardship and social disadvantage to get pro bono (free) legal services.
-Here are options and steps to take
+People experiencing hardship and social disadvantage can receive pro bono (free) legal services.
+Here are options and steps to take:

-- Contact Victoria Legal Aid, the main source of government-funded legal assistance.
+- Contact Victoria Legal Aid , the main provider of government-funded legal assistance.

 - If VLA can't help, contact the Federation of Community Legal Centres .
-Community Legal Centres provide legal advice to people who are unable to obtain assistance from VLA (either because VLA does not offer legal assistance for something the person needs, or because the person does not qualify for VLA assistance).
+Community Legal Centres provide legal advice to people who are unable to obtain assistance from VLA either because VLA does not offer legal assistance for something the person needs, or because the person does not qualify for assistance.

 - If a Community Legal Centre can't help, contact Justice Connect to find a private law firms that provides pro bono services.

-- Everyday Law – Provides easy-to-understand legal information on legal topics including family law, wills, estates and powers of attorney, housing and neighbours, credit and debt, traffic issues, crime and fines.
-And includes information about legal costs, mediation, representing yourself and preparing for court.
+- Everyday Law .
+Easy-to-understand information on a broad range of topics including information about legal costs, mediation, representing yourself, and preparing for court.

-- The Law Handbook (VIC) Online – extensive guide to all community law matters in Victoria, featuring legislation and case indexes that are cross-referenced with the latest law changes and updates.
+- The Law Handbook (VIC) Online .
+Extensive guide to all community law matters in Victoria, featuring legislation and updates on the latest law changes.

-- Victoria Law Foundation – a not-for-profit website which produces a range of publications to help Victorians understand the law and their legal system.
+- Victoria Law Foundation .
+Information to help Victorians understand the law and legal system.